 Dizziness or fainting

-Itching and rash elsewhere on the body, remote from the site of the sting
+Itching and rash elsewhere on the body

 Your healthcare provider will talk with you about treatment.
-A large local reaction to a sting usually do not lead to a full-body reactions.
+A large local reaction to a sting usually does not lead to a full-body reactions.
 But it can be life-threatening if the sting happens in the mouth, nose, or throat.
 This is due to swelling that can close off the airway.

 Treatment for local skin reactions only may include: